MickieBlair/Final_Project_Cpp-Semester_1/README.md

 ### Part 1 Payroll
 Payroll program with four arrays to hold employee ID, hours worked, pay rate, and gross wages.
 The gross wages will be calculated using pay rate and hours worked.

+The program will display an employee ID then ask the user to enter the hours the employee worked and their hourly pay rate.
+After all data has been entered, the gross wages will be calculated and displayed.